 Getting a joint mortgage

-Although not all lenders are willing to lend to people who want to buy property with friends, a number of companies – including major high-street banks – now offer this type of mortgage.
+Although not all lenders are willing to lend to people who want to buy property with friends, a number of companies – including major high-street banks – now offer a joint mortgage

 If you do choose to buy property this way, always remember that joint mortgage holders are “jointly and severally” liable for the mortgage debt, and this means that if your home-buying partner can’t pay his or her portion of the mortgage you will be fully liable

 Be aware that you will want to be ‘tenants in common’ rather than ‘joint tenants’.
 One difference being that your half of the property would be passed on to your next of kin if you died, rather than automatically being transferred to your friend.

 Buying with more than one friend can be complicated, especially in trying to find a home with equally large rooms.
 Meeting the criteria for three people can be harder than two.